Google Translate Disclaimer

 Employer contributions to the enhanced portion of the CPP will be deductible in the calculation of the employer's taxable income, as are existing employer CPP contributions.

-More details and federal contact information related to the CPP enhancement can be found at Finance Canada’s website Background on CPP Enhancement.
+More details and federal contact information related to the CPP enhancement can be found at the Government of Canada's website Background on Agreement in Principle on Canada Pension Plan Enhancement.